andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/nesting-and-overflow.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-The example above is created with a full-screen flex container with two children. `overflow: scroll` is added to both children, which enables two individual scrolls:
+The example above is created using a full-screen flex container with two children. `overflow: scroll` is added to both children, which enables two individual scrolls:

 ```html
 <div style="display: flex; height: 100vh;">